-- 1. Quantify the final, target enriched Libraries from Part 3, Step 2.12 using a fluorometric method such as the Qubit dsDNA High Sensitivity kit. - 2.
-Additionally, determine the average fragment size with instruments such as TapeStation, Bioanalyzer or Fragment Analyzer (expected: single peak between 200-600 bp and the maximum at ca. 350-450 bp.
-The profile of FFPE DNA is normally ca. 50 bp smaller in general).
+- Quantify the final, target-enriched Libraries from Part 3, Step 2.12 using a fluorometric method such as the Qubit dsDNA High Sensitivity kit. - 2.
+Additionally, determine the average fragment size with instruments such as TapeStation, Bioanalyzer or Fragment Analyzer (expected: single peak between 200-600 bp and the maximum at ca. 350-450 bp).

 Figure 8.
-The electrophoresis diagram shows a peak in the region of 439 bp of the captured library
+The electrophoresis diagram shows a peak in the region of 439 bp of the captured library.

 In addition, none or only minimal primer dimers at ca. 120 bp should be visible (see Figure 8).
-If a clear primer dimer peak is visible, an additional bead clean up step using a [bead] : [sample] ratio = 0.8:1 is recommended (see Appendix).
+If a clear primer dimer peak is visible, an additional bead clean up step using a [bead]: [sample] ratio = 0.8: 1 is recommended (see Appendix).